Conditions InDepth: Fibromyalgia

 Currently, there are several theories regarding possible causes of fibromyalgia, including the following:

-Sleep Disorders —Sleep researchers have noted that fibromyalgia patients consistently show a disturbance during the stage IV (delta) cycle of sleep, which is considered the deepest and most restorative phase of sleep.
-Lack of restful sleep may be the cause of the overwhelming fatigue experienced by many fibromyalgia patients.
+Sleep Disorders —Sleep researchers have noted that people with fibromyalgia consistently show a disturbance during the stage IV (delta) cycle of sleep, which is considered the deepest and most restorative phase of sleep.
+Lack of restful sleep may be the cause of the overwhelming fatigue experienced by many with fibromyalgia.

 Infectious Trigger —Some researchers believe that there may be a viral or infectious agent that triggers the onset of fibromyalgia.

-Preceding Incidence of Trauma —A high percentage of patients have reported traumatic emotional or physical events, such as an automobile accident or divorce, shortly before the onset of fibromyalgia symptoms.
+Preceding Incidence of Trauma —A high percentage of people with fibromyalgia have reported traumatic emotional or physical events, such as an automobile accident or divorce, shortly before the onset of fibromyalgia symptoms.
 Although it is not believed that the events themselves cause fibromyalgia, they may serve as triggers in people who are genetically or otherwise susceptible to developing this syndrome.

 Biochemical Abnormalities in the Nervous System —Studies have shown that people with fibromyalgia often have highly elevated levels of Substance P, a pain neurotransmitter, in their spinal fluid.
-Levels of other neurotransmitters, such as serotonin and norepinephrine, or hormones, such as cortisol and growth hormone, may play a role in fibromyalgia patients.
+Levels of other neurotransmitters, such as serotonin and norepinephrine, or hormones, such as cortisol and growth hormone, may play a role.

 Researchers continue to explore these and other explanations for the possible causes of fibromyalgia.
 Currently there is no cure, but symptoms can be diminished by a combination of pharmacologic and nonpharmacologic treatments.